KYVENetwork/trustless-api/.github/README.md

 Note: The proof is encoded in big-endian.

-To construct the original data item from the trustless api response, the `dataItemKey` and `dataItemValueKey` are necessary.
+To construct the original data item from the Trustless API response, the `dataItemKey` and `dataItemValueKey` are necessary.
 This is because the data item might be wrapped in a custom structure by the indexer, such as the Tendermint indexer.

-Constructing the original data item from the trustless api response:
+Constructing the original data item from the Trustless API response:

 ```ts
 {